Tag: executive job interviews

 Tip #3: Seed the interview by frequently mentioning your value in terms of your product launch expertise.

 If you are a marketing expert, you will frequently share the results of your marketing efforts throughout the interview.

-Tip #3: Make THEM an offer they can’t resist
+BONUS TIP: Make THEM an offer they can’t resist.

 The point is to create an “offer” that’s so irresistible, your interviewers think, “We have to hire this person!”